sjentsch/lsjDocs/Ch05/Ch05_Graphics_3.rst

 Another form of graph that you often want to plot is the **bar graph**.
-Let’s use the |afl.finalists|_ data set with the ``afl.finalists`` variable that I introduced in :doc:`Mode <../Ch04/Ch04_Descriptives_1>`.
+Let’s use the |afl.finalists|_ data set with the ``afl.finalists`` variable that I introduced in :ref:`Mode <mode>`.
 What I want to do is draw a bar graph that displays the number of finals that each team has played in over the time spanned by the |afl.finalists|_ data set.
 There are lots of teams, but I am particularly interested in just four: Brisbane, Carlton, Fremantle and Richmond.
 So the first step is to set up a filter so just those four teams are included in the bar graph.
 This is straightforward in jamovi and you can do it by using the ``Filters`` function that we used previously.
 Open up the